joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 sudo resize2fs /dev/nvme1n1p1 600G
-This resizes the filesystem without changing the partition
+This resizes the filesystem without changing the partition Question - how can I tell how big the filesystem is? because it doesn't show on lsblk

 sudo parted /dev/nvme1n1
 'parted' is an interpreter of some sort where you type things to change the partitions.
 I successfully changed the existing partition down, but I nearly messed up adding one because I thought was defining the size while I was actually defining the start point(!)